 I kept seeing him fall into the net as his ‘opponent’ got the best of him.
 This isn’t a game I suggested.
 It wasn’t anything I even commented on.
 It was all him.
 He used his imagination and was in his own little world.

 Kids who use their imagination learn to plan and organize their thoughts.
 They have to pay attention to the game they’re playing in order to keep it going.

 Unstructured play time encourages physical activity.
-While we spent plenty of time reading books and watching movies, he spent lots of time outside.
-He ran around the yard with the dogs.
-He jumped on the trampoline and climbed the rock wall on our play house.
-He played on the swing set daily.
+While we spent plenty of time reading books and watching movies, my nephew spent lots of time outside.
+Much time was spent running around the yard with the dogs.
+He jumped on the trampoline, climbed the rock wall on our play house, and played on the swing set daily.

 Physical activity, of course, helps kids stay healthy.
 It helps fight childhood obesity.
 Physical activity helps kids release excess energy, and helps them sleep better at night.

 Unstructured play time helps groups of kids learn important social skills.
 They must learn to problem solve, take turns, and communicate their thoughts.
 They learn to work together and make compromises.
 Learning to include others is important, too.
 It’s how relationships are made.